 HOLLY

-Holly has Glutaric Aciduria Type 1 which is a genetic metabolic disease in which the body is unable to process certain proteins properly.
-People with this disorder have inadequate levels of an enzyme that helps break down the amino acids lysine, hydroxylysine, and tryptophan, which are building blocks of protein.
+Holly has Glutaric Aciduria Type 1, which is a genetic metabolic disease where the body is unable to process certain proteins properly.
+People with this disorder have inadequate levels of an enzyme that helps break down the amino acids lysine, hydroxylysine and tryptophan - all building blocks of protein.
 Excessive levels of these amino acids and their intermediate breakdown products can accumulate and cause damage to the brain.
-It is now included in new-born screening but wasn't when Holly was born.
+It is now part of the screening medical protocol of new-borns but was absent when Holly was born.

-As it was not diagnosed, she suffered brain damage in the basal ganglia part of the brain - the area that affects movement.
-It has not affected her cognitive abilities.
-For children diagnosed with this condition it is possible to treat it through dietary management and damage can be prevented.
+As it was not initially diagnosed, she suffered brain damage in the basal ganglia part of the brain - the area that affects movement.
+This, fortunately, has not affected her cognitive abilities.
+It is possible for diagnosed children to be treated through dietary management where damage can be prevented.

-The family receive help and support from several charities including Metabolic Support Uk, a charity that supports children living with inherited metabolic disease and School for Parents an organisation that provides conductive education and other services to help with mobility and communication issues.
+The family receive help and support from several charities including Metabolic Support UK, a charity that supports children living with inherited metabolic diseases, and School for Parents - an organisation that provides conductive education and other services to help with mobility and communication issues.

 "When Holly is ill, she is at risk of a crisis (stroke).
-In order to prevent this we follow a strict emergency plan which entails stopping all protein and giving her high calorie drinks every 2 hours, day and night.
+In order to prevent this, we follow a strict emergency plan which entails stopping all protein intake and giving her high calorie drinks every 2 hours, day and night.
 Her temperature must also be very carefully controlled.
-If Holly won't tolerate the drinks or is sick she must be quickly admitted to hospital to be fed by either nasal gastric tube or intravenously until the illness has passed and she is eating normally.
-This has meant we try and avoid illness as much as possible and are very careful with hygiene and hand washing.
+If Holly won't tolerate the drinks or is sick, she must be quickly admitted to hospital to be fed by either a nasal gastric tube or intravenously until the illness has passed and she is eating normally.
+As a result, we try and avoid illness as much as possible and are very careful with hygiene and hand washing.
 This has had a massive impact on our lives and was very stressful when Holly was small as she spent a fair amount of time in hospital.
-Now she is older illness is much easier to manage and she's not been admitted for some time"
+Now that she is older, illnesses are much easier to manage and she's not been admitted for some time."

-Holly has low tone in all her limbs and is unable to walk unaided but she can get around and walk short distances with the aid of her frame.
-Her speech can be a little slurred meaning it can be difficult for strangers to understand her.
-Sometimes people will then ask Holly's parents the question rather than directing it at her which she can find frustrating.
+Holly has low tone in all her limbs and is unable to walk unaided, but she can get around and walk short distances with the aid of her frame.
+Her speech can be a little slurred so it can be difficult for strangers to understand her.
+In some instances, people will then ask Holly's parents the question rather than directing it at her, which she can find frustrating.

-In order to prevent further damage Holly is on a strict diet where her protein intake is carefully monitored.
+In order to prevent further damage, Holly is on a strict diet where her protein intake is carefully monitored.
 All her protein has to be measured so it does not exceed a certain level.
-This can make eating out very difficult and they have to be very strict on what she can or cannot eat.
+This can make eating out very difficult and her parents have to be very strict on what she can or cannot eat.

 FIND OUT MORE